Interim guidance on infection prevention and control for patients with suspected, probable or confirmed mpox within healthcare settings

 Discharge environmental cleaning and disinfection

-If a patient with suspect, probable, or confirmed monkeypox requires transportation, the patient should not use public transportation.
-The patient should be masked and lesions covered during transport.
-If used, patient transport services should be informed that the patient has suspect, probable, or confirmed monkeypox.
-The receiving healthcare setting should be informed before the patient’s arrival of the diagnosis and need for airborne, droplet and contact precautions.
+If a patient with suspect, probable, or confirmed mpox requires transportation, the patient should be masked and lesions covered.
+The patient should make arrangements to avoid public transportation.
+If patient transport services are required they should be made aware of the necessary IPC precautions.
+When transferring patients between facilities, the receiving healthcare setting should be informed before the patient's arrival of the diagnosis and need for droplet and contact precautions with appropriate PPE for mpox.

-This section provides guidance in assessing a potential occupational exposure of monkeypox in the healthcare setting.
-The occupational risk assessment is essential in ensuring the workplace remains safe for staff and for the patients who require diagnosis and care to prevent further transmission of monkeypox.
+This section provides guidance in assessing a potential occupational exposure of mpox in the healthcare setting.
+The occupational risk assessment is essential in ensuring the workplace remains safe for staff and for the patients who require diagnosis and care to prevent further transmission of mpox.

 Background

-Airborne, droplet, and contact precautions should be used for all suspect, probable, and confirmed cases of monkeypox.
+Droplet, and contact precautions and appropriate PPE for mpox should be used for all patients with suspected, probable, and confirmed mpox.
 Any lesions, body fluids or respiratory secretions and contaminated materials, such as bedding, should be considered infectious.
-At the present time the risk of transmission to a HCW appears to be very low.
-It is unknown if aerosol transmission can occur, if risk of transmission is associated with the stage of illness (prodrome, rash, systemic symptoms) or if there are patient-related factors such as pregnancy, immune suppression, or young age that may be associated with how much virus a person excretes or if they are more likely to have transmissible virus in the upper respiratory tract.
+The risk of transmission to a HCW is very low, and may be associated with a sharps injury occurring during specimen collection.
+Aerosol transmission does not appear to occur.
+It is not known if the risk of transmission is associated with the stage of illness (prodrome, rash, systemic symptoms) or if there are patient-related factors such as pregnancy, immune suppression, or young age that may be associated with how much virus a person excretes or if they are more likely to have transmissible virus in the upper respiratory tract.

 Exposure

-If a healthcare worker (HCW) had contact with a patient who is diagnosed with monkeypox and was not wearing PPE consistent with airborne, droplet, and contact precautions, an assessment of the risk to the HCW should be conducted.
+If a healthcare worker (HCW) had contact with a patient who is diagnosed with mpox and was not wearing mpox-recommended PPE, an assessment of the risk to the HCW should be conducted.

 Defining an exposure

-The purposes of this section is to define the HCW exposures and mitigate the risk of transmission to patients.
+The purpose of this section is to define the HCW exposures and mitigate the risk of transmission to patients.

-When adequate PPE is not used (see below), an exposure can be defined as:
+When recommended PPE is not used, an exposure can be defined as:

 All exposures should be considered on a case-by-case basis to determine level of risk.